-Matter Particles LEPTONS All ordinary particles belong to this group FIRST FAMILY Electron Responsible for electricity and chemical reactions; it has a charge of -1 Electron neutrino Particle with no electric charge, and possibly no mass; billions fly through your body every second These particles existed just after the Big Bang.
-Now they are found only in cosmic rays and accelerators.
-SECOND FAMILY Muon A heavier relative of the electron; it lives for two-millionths of a second Muon neutrino Created along with muons when some particles decay THIRD FAMILY Tau heavier still; it is extremely unstable.
-It was discovered in 1975 Tau neutrino Not yet discovered but believed to exist leptons = electrons, neutrinos and muons
+Matter Particles All ordinary particles belong to this group LEPTONS FIRST FAMILY Electron Responsible for electricity and chemical reactions; it has a charge of -1 Electron neutrino Particle with no electric charge, and possibly no mass; billions fly through your body every second existed just after the Big Bang.
+Now they are SECOND FAMILY Muon A heavier relative of the electron; it lives for two-millionths of a second Muon neutrino Created along with muons when some particles decay THIRD FAMILY Tau heavier still; it is extremely unstable.
+It was discovered in 1975 Tau neutrino Not yet discovered but believed to exist leptons = electron, muon, tau and neutrinos beyond The Standard Model: Unification of forces